Saturday, October 13, 2012

 Well, we were transporting a Nazi prisoner for questioning.

-It was just the two of us in the truck with him.
+of us in the truck with him.

 He was unarmed and frightened.

-We were driving along, when suddenly, my friend hit the brakes.
+We were driving along, when suddenly, my friend hit the

 He leaned over to me, and said,